gbiv/alpakka-samples/alpakka-sample-kafka-to-websocket-clients/README.md

 Now, start the agent using the script and run the application as described above.
 Go the APM page in Datadog and filter traces by `env:<DD_ENV>`

-Send some request to the `/push` endpoint and view the traces.
+Send some requests to the `/push` endpoint and view the traces.